LifePics/Android-SDK/README.md

    If you turn on Pickup Locations you should specify the store search radius within the settings.xml file:

 		<string name="lp_store_search_radius">MILES</string>

+	If you want the user to be able to specify discount codes or preferred customer numbers you should declare it by adding the following line to settings.xml

+		<string name="lp_show_discount">true</string>

 6. If you turn on Ship To Home you must obtain a Stripe Key in order to receive payments.
 Define the Stripe key in the keys.xml file.

 		<string name="lp_stripe_publishable_key">key</string>